sit-start/core/README.md

 )
 ```

-##### Testing
+##### Evaluate on the test set

-We can test a model against the test set, computing final loss and any other metrics specified in the experiment configuration (accuracy and mean recall here) as:
+We can evaluate a model against the test set, computing final loss and any other metrics specified in the experiment configuration (accuracy and mean recall here) as:

 ```python
 from sitstart.ml.experiments.util import load_experiment_config